Marcogarcia31/clients_segmentation/README.md

 ## **Aggregating tables**

-* The database contains multiple tables.
+* The database contains multiple tables

-* We will aggregate each table when needed and merge ot with the table they communicate it.
+* We will aggregate each table when needed and merge ot with the table they communicate it

 * For each table we will create one feature that counts the number of occurrences for each key of the table

-* Numeric features of interest will be aggregated by mean.
+* Numeric features of interest will be aggregated by mean

-* Categorical features of interest will be aggregated by most common value, or one-hot-encoded if the number of labels is low, then aggregated as numeric features.
+* Categorical features of interest will be aggregated by most common value, or one-hot-encoded if the number of labels is low, then aggregated as numeric features